-Five years ago, Rozalia started posting mirror selfies to social media and answering questions from strangers who just had to know where she got her latest wardrobe addition.
-Flash forward to now and the style star has her own blog, over 200,000 Instagrams followers and partnerships with brands including David Jones and Adairs.
-We spoke with her in her stylish Melbourne home about her open-minded attitude to ageing, her dream wardrobe addition and how seriously she takes her skincare.
+Five years ago, Rozalia Russian started posting mirror selfies to social media and answering questions from strangers who just had to know where she got her latest wardrobe addition.
+Flash forward to now and the style star has her own blog, over 200,000 Instagram followers and partnerships with brands including David Jones and Adairs.
+We spoke with Rozalia Russian in her stylish Melbourne home about her open-minded attitude to ageing, her dream wardrobe addition and how seriously she takes her skincare.

 “My personal style is quite masculine and relaxed.
 On a day to day, you won’t really see me wearing anything too girly.